thingsboard/thingsboard.github.io/_includes/templates/install/azure/aks-create-db.md

 }
 ```

-From the response we need to take the value from ***connectionString*** and take part after @ symbol but replace /postgres? with /thingsboard? (its database that was created automatically), after add jdbc:postgresql:// at start of result string
+From the response we need to take the value from ***host***

-Example jdbc:postgresql://tb-db.postgres.database.azure.com/thingsboard?sslmode=require
+This string need to input in tb-node-db-configmap.yml instead YOUR_AZURE_POSTGRES_ENDPOINT_URL.
+Also you need to replace

-This string need to input in tb-node-db-configmap.yml instead YOUR_AZURE_POSTGRES_ENDPOINT_URL
+YOUR_AZURE_POSTGRES_USER and YOUR_AZURE_POSTGRES_PASSWORD with your real username and password.